 If you have structural or validation errors, you will not be able to import your data.
-You’ll need to correct the underlying data and then upload again.
+You’ll need to correct the underlying data and then upload it again.

-After you have made changes, uploaded, tested and are error free, you will receive feedback that you are ready for import.
+After you have made changes, uploaded, tested, and are error-free, you will receive feedback that you are ready for import.

 Click the Import All button and wait for Ardoq to confirm the workspaces that have been updated.